bitpushr/plexdocs/docs/faq/special-requests.md

 - Content originally made available in a foreign language, e.g. Anime or foreign movies
 - Multi-audio content (such as Anime with both English and Japanese voiceovers)
+- Content that is older/aged or not originally made available in a high resolution

 ## Special Requests